Tackling the issues facing seafarers worldwide

 Calling all seafarers!

-On 18 January important new rules come into force on abandonment.
+On 18 January 2017 important new rules came into force on abandonment.